What Is a History and Archeology Moment?

 It’s about 500 BC.
 Groups and tribes of many people are marching on the steps of Persepolis.
-They are from different parts of Achaemenid Persian proper.
-Now, it’s a gathering of all of them in this ceremonial capital of the Great Persia.
-They are going to pay a visit to the “King of kings” and offer their presents to him.
+They are from different parts of the realm of Achaemenid Persia.
+Now, it’s a gathering of all of them in this ceremonial capital of the Great Persian Empire.
+They are going to pay a visit to the “King of Kings” and offer their presents to him.

-At this period, the Persian Empire is the greatest empire of the time till now.
+During this period, the Persian Empire is the greatest empire the world has ever seen.
 This greatness is due to two Persian kings, Cyrus the Great and Darius the Great.
 Achaemenids were an obscure Persian tribe.
 But, in less than thirty years, they became a world power.
 It was during the reign of Darius the Great (Darius I) that Persepolis was built (518–516 BC) and served as the capital for several generations of Achaemenid kings.

-This complex is a remaining of the glorious days in Iranian history.
-It is among the list of Iran UNESCO world heritage site.
+This complex is a remnant of the glorious days of Iranian history.
+It is on the list of Iran UNESCO world heritage site.

 Let’s continue our time travel.
 The great kingdom of Achaemenids was built upon a long history of previous dynasties and Persian civilizations.

-In this backward timeline, Teppe Sialk, in the south of Kashan is the next stop.
+In this backward timeline, Tepe Sialk, in the south of Kashan is the next stop.
 Here you can see the ancient settlements which were around 7000 BC

 Then, we head for Jiroft, in south-central Iran.
 Jiroft civilization, 3-4 millenniums BC, was once the most important economic center of the Iranian plateau.

-Apparently, about 25 different ruling dynasties have emerged and toppled through Iran history timeline.
+Apparently, about 25 different ruling dynasties have emerged and toppled through Iran’s history timeline.
 Each of them had a specific influence on various aspects of Iranian identity.
 For example, the flourishing days of ancient Persia were during the Achaemenid Empire (650 – 330 BC).
-With their powerful administration, they had the most significant territory of Iran history.
-They didn’t massacre during their extending campaigns and recognized the religious and cultural features if each region.
+With their powerful administration, they had the most significant territory in Iran’s history.
+They didn’t massacre during their extended campaigns and recognized the religious and cultural features of each region.

-By the Arabian raid in the 7th century, many things changed.
+With the Arabian conquest in the 7th century, many things changed.
 It happened during the Sasanian dynasty.
 They couldn’t resist Arabs.
 So, Iran became part of the Arab rulers’ land.
-Gradually, The Iranian main religion changed from Zoroastrian to Islam.
+Gradually, The main Iranian religion changed from Zoroastrian to Islam.
 Also, they had to use Arabic officially.
 After many centuries, you can see the effects of this event on every aspect of the Iranian lifestyle.
-The beautiful mosques all over the country are the best demonstration of Islamic – Iranian art, architecture and culture.
-Besides, there were other countries or foreign groups like Mongols and Turkmens who attacked Iranian territory and ruled over it for decades.
-It took about eight centuries that Iranian take back the ruling position.
+The beautiful mosques all over the country are the best demonstration of Islamic – Iranian art, architecture, and culture.
+Besides, there were other countries or foreign groups like Mongols and Turkmen who attacked Iranian territory and ruled over it for decades.
+It took about eight centuries that Iranian to take back the ruling position.

-Yet, many kings and dynasties continued getting the power and toppling until the late 20th century.
-Qajar dynasty ruled about two centuries.
-During this dynasty, Iran experienced two main events: deeper familiarity with western advances and changing the ruling method from a mere monarchy system to constitutional.
+Yet, many kings and dynasties continued thrive and fall until the late 20th century.
+The Qajar dynasty ruled for about two centuries.
+During this dynasty, Iran experienced two main events: deeper familiarity with western advances and changing the ruling method from a mere monarchy system to a constitutional one.
 And, the last dynasty was Pahlavi.
 Their downfall was the beginning of a republic system.